GoogleCloudPlatform/fda-mystudies/deployment/README.md

     git commit -m "Perform initial deployment"
     git push origin initial-deployment
     ```
-1. Trigger Cloud Build to run the Terraform pre-submits by using this new branch to [create](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) a pull request against the branch you specified in [`deployment.hcl`](/deployment/deployment.hcl) (you can view the status of your pre-submit checks and re-run jobs as necessary in the [Cloud Build history](https://console.cloud.google.com/cloud-build/builds) of your `devops` project)
+1. Trigger Cloud Build to run the Terraform pre-submit checks by using this new branch to [create](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) a pull request against the branch you specified in [`deployment.hcl`](/deployment/deployment.hcl) (you can view the status of your pre-submit checks and re-run jobs as necessary in the [Cloud Build history](https://console.cloud.google.com/cloud-build/builds) of your `devops` project)
 1. Once your pre-submit checks have completed successfully, and you have received code review approval, merge your pull request into the main branch to trigger the `terraform apply` post-submit operation (this operation may take up to 45 minutes - you can view the status of the operation in the [Cloud Build history](https://console.cloud.google.com/cloud-build/builds) of your `devops` project)

-> If your pre-submit checks or post-submit `terraform apply` fail with an error related to billing accounts, you may not have the [quota](https://support.google.com/cloud/answer/6330231?hl=en) necessary to attach all of your projects to the specified billing account.
-You can request additional quota [here](https://support.google.com/code/contact/billing_quota_increase).
+    > Note: If your pre-submit checks or post-submit `terraform apply` fail with an error related to billing accounts, you may not have the [quota](https://support.google.com/cloud/answer/6330231?hl=en) necessary to attach all of your projects to the specified billing account.
+You may need to [request additional quota](https://support.google.com/code/contact/billing_quota_increase).

 ### Configure your deployment’s databases

-1. [Create](https://console.cloud.google.com/datastore/) a Cloud Firestore database operating in [*Native mode*](https://cloud.google.com/datastore/docs/firestore-or-datastore) in your `{PREFIX}-{ENV}-firebase` project
+1. [Create](https://console.cloud.google.com/datastore/) a [*Native mode*](https://cloud.google.com/datastore/docs/firestore-or-datastore) Cloud Firestore database in your `{PREFIX}-{ENV}-firebase` project
 1. Use Terraform and CICD to create Firestore indexes, a Cloud SQL instance, user accounts and IAM role bindings
     - Uncomment the blocks for steps 5.1 through 5.6 in [`mystudies.hcl`](/deployment/mystudies.hcl), then regenerate the Terraform configs and commit the changes to your repo, for example:
          ```bash